anhthi-ieig/aws-docs/10. Networking & Content Delivery/Amazon VPC.md

   - Creation of subnets
   - Configuration of Route Tables and Network Gateways

-## Network Access Control List (NACL)

-- A Network Access Control List is `an optional layer of security for your VPC` that `acts as a firewall` for `controlling traffic in and out of one or more subnets`

-- You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC
+## Subnets

+- Subnets allow you to `partition your network inside your VPC`

+- A subnet is associate with an AZ

+- There are 2 types of subnets

+  - Public subnets: is accessible from the internet
+  - Private subnets:

 ## Route Table

+- A route table `contains a set of rules, called routes,` that are `used to determine where network traffic from your subnet or gateway is directed`

 ## Internet Gateway

+- Internet Gateway `allow your VPC connect to the internet`

+## NAT Gateways(AWS managed) / NAT Instances(self-managed)

+- NAT Gateways/NAT Instances allow `your instance in your private subnets to access to the internet` while `remaining private`

+## Network Access Control List (NACL)

+- NACL is `an optional layer of security for your VPC` that `acts as a firewall` for `controlling traffic in and out of one or more subnets`

+- NACL can `have Allow or Deny rules` and are `attached at the Subnet level`

+## Security Group

+- Security Group acts as a firewall to control traffic in an out for EC2 instances

+- Security Group can `only have Allow rule`

-## VPC Endpoint
+## VPC Flow Logs

+- VPC Flow Logs allows to capture information about IP traffic going to your interfaces

+- VPC Flow Logs helps to monitor and troubleshoot connectivity issues

 ## VPC Peering

-- A VPC peering connection is `a networking connection between two VPCs` that enables you to `route traffic between them privately`

-- Instances in either VPC `can communicate with each other` as if they are within the same network
+- VPC Peering allows to connect 2 VPCs, privately using AWS network

 - You can create a VPC peering connection between

   - Your own VPCs
   - VPCs in different regions (also known as an inter-region VPC peering connection)
   - VPCs in two different AWS accounts

+## VPC Endpoint

+- VPC Endpoint allow you to `connect to AWS services using a private network` instead a public network.
+It gives you `enhanced security and low latency to access AWS services`